Bluehost vs. Heroku

 I like clear-cut winners as much as the next person, but when it comes to Bluehost vs. Heroku, it would be silly for me to pick one for you.
 Why?
-Because, although you can technically host websites with both Bluehost and Heroku, the two companies specialize in very different things.
-The first strives to provide a straightforward hosting plan that all people can use to run a website, while the second focuses on app creation and hosting, which is an entirely different kettle of fish.
+Because the two companies specialize in very different things, although you can technically host websites with both Bluehost and Heroku.

-As I was saying, you can theoretically use Heroku to host a static website, but you have no incentive to do so.
+You can theoretically use Heroku to host a static website, but you have no incentive to do so, especially since it’s so complicated.
 In this respect, Bluehost is a much better service.
 It’s affordable, it comes with a free domain, and it’s one of the most beginner-friendly hosting providers out there.
-It doesn’t exactly offer the fastest website speed, but it’s well above the market average both in terms of page loading time and uptime.

 |Pricing||from $2.95/month||from $7/month|